 It’s also worth noting that there are minute differences in how the material behaves from an extraction perspective based on the major cannabinoid’s present presence in the biomass.
 These slight differences can easily be teased out with some good, old-fashioned R&D or with the help of your strategic partners, so we recommend starting conversations with your local competition and reaching out to your local dispensary or large hemp farm to intentionally connect with those who can be of service to you later on.

 We hope this section helps you see past the present-day cannabinoid business model (the one that currently dominates all THC and CBD industries) and invites you to think about it a little differently.
 The future of the space is only overwhelming if you feel like you don’t know what steps you need to take, but that’s why Eighth Revolution prides itself on making information like this straightforward and accessible.
 If you want to further discuss anything we’ve written about, or have some questions about your own future in the space, please don’t hesitate to reach out.

-If you have specific questions or ideas, I can be reached at Bryan@8threv.com
+If you have specific questions or ideas, feel free to reach out at Bryan@8threv.com.

 1. Kingston, Dan.
 “These 6 States Will Be Voting on Marijuana Legalization in Nov 2020.”
 AzMarijuana.
 Last modified September 2, 2020. https://azmarijuana.com/arizona-medical-marijuana-news/these-6-states-will-be-voting-on-marijuana-legalization-in-november-2020/.

 2. Herrington, A.J.
 “Congress Delays Vote on MORE Act.”
 High Times.
 Last modified September 18, 2020. https://hightimes.com/news/congress-delays-vote-more-act/.